Why Women Benefit from Masculine Initiation

 After receiving this information, I thought well what would a rite of passage look like today?
 I even asked a few men in my life the question...I got a few responses (thanks Dad!) but most didn't respond at all.
 Next, I talked to my pastor about what God had showed me about the strategic assault on men and encouraged him to re-start the men's ministry at my church.
 Praise Ministry Tabernacle in Phenix City, Al. God also directed my prayers for my future husband and the men of my church.
 My worldview begin to change.

 Trust me, this was not easy.
-I was frustrated at men, even mad at how hard feminism (the break down of traditional gender roles and marriage) had made it for me.
+I was frustrated at men, even mad at how hard feminism (the break down of traditional gender roles and marriage) had made it for women like me.
 I was never in alignment with their beliefs.
 They never asked me what I wanted, they never represented me, yet here I am, affected by their bile.
 Yet, I am guilty of falling into the realms of rebellious behavior, I succumbed to many of my desires, even if not the act of sexual intercourse.
 I definitely was not always submitted to God and the principles and statues that were pure and virtuous.
-Despite how long I've waited for the stability that marriage brings, it was and is still my responsibility to uphold the virtues that God has blessed me with.
+Despite how long I've waited for the stability that marriage brings, it was, and is, my responsibility to uphold the virtues that God has blessed me with.
 Furthermore, as a human being walking after the Spirit, I had to see my issues through the eyes of God, not a wounded woman.

-Ladies, the issues affecting our men, our affecting us.
+Ladies,the issues affecting our men, our affecting us.
 It was weird for me to get involved in men's ministry and men's issues.
 Especially as a single woman.
 I gave support through consultation, money, and prayers.
 That's all I could do not being a man myself.
 In recent months however, I have been so elated to learn there are many MEN talking about the same things that I was worried about over a year ago.
 I recently saw a YouTube Video by Elliot Hulse about Masculine Initiation (YES!), someone I had previously watched years ago to learn about working out.
 There is Renaissance of Men (my favorite) the Founder Will Spender did an excellent series on masculine adulthood here.
 I also love Masculine Revival and much more going on right now and I am so happy!!
 God saw all this in Feb.
 2021 when I was huddled in a corner crying over my generation that did not value marriage, as I had down many times before that day.
 There is a movement happening towards more God-designed Christian values and I could not be more happy.
 None of these men have all the answers, no one person does.
-I am pleased they are answering the call though.
+I am pleased they are taking responsibility in answering the call though.